Frequently Asked Questions

 - Disruptions such as a lost WiFi connection (unfortunately, this is very common) or unplugging your Echo

-- Asking Alexa to play something else, such as a podcast, radio station, song, or playlist
+- Asking Alexa to play something else, such as a podcast, radio station, song, or playlist (Amazon currently does not allow us to interrupt these other audio streams with clock chimes)

 - Hitting your Echo's pause/play button